 Winter Sports Partners

 A dedicated board of trustees guides the Alf Engen Ski Museum Foundation.
-Many have been members since the foundation's inception in 1991.
+Many have been members since the Foundation's inception in 1991.
 You are welcome to contact any of the board members for additional information about the foundation, the Alf Engen Museum or the Joe Quinney Winter Sports Center.

 Board of Trustees

-Mr. David L. Vandehei, Chairman/President
+Mr. David L. Vandehei, Chairman Emeritus

 Mr. Scott Ulbrich, Chairman Emeritus